Sameer7698/Nexora/README.md

  # 🧠 AI Career Coach

 A full-stack AI-powered career guidance platform built using **Next.js**, **Neon DB**, **Clerk**, **Inngest**, **Shadcn UI**, and **Gemini AI**.
-This project is developed as part of an internship and follows the tutorial by [Piyush Garg](https://www.youtube.com/watch?v=UbXpRv5ApKA).

 ---

 ## 🚀 Live Demo